 The affenpinscher is a curious, intelligent dog that can have a stubborn and feisty streak.
 Firm and consistent obedience training and proper socialization are essential.
 This practice will help you fine-tune the breed's natural talents as a loyal watchdog and hunter.

 You will need to socialize an affenpinscher from a young age as they are naturally suspicious of strangers.
-While most are not problem barkers, an affenpinscher can take awhile to settle down and stop yelping once triggered.
+While most are not problem barkers, an affenpinscher can take a while to settle down and stop yelping once triggered.

 Affenpinschers may not be ideal matches for children or other pets, but some are more adaptable with training and socialization.
 They don't tolerate being teased or handled roughly by small children.
 As a toy dog, they can be easily injured.
 They have a natural inclination to hunt rodents, so they're not a good fit for households with gerbils or guinea pigs and they may even chase after cats.

 This breed can be difficult to housebreak—be sure to have plenty of puppy pads and cleaning supplies on hand when going through the process.
-Luckily, with consistency and lots or patience, even the most stubborn affenpinschers will eventually learn to eliminate outdoors.
+Luckily, with consistency and lots of patience, even the most stubborn affenpinschers will eventually learn to eliminate outdoors.